tymyrddin/blue-devsecops/source/docs/gcp/gke.md

 * Use only trusted image containers and store them inside Google Container Registry – a private repository for storing your organizational images.
 * Always use the latest build of Kubernetes on both your GKE cluster and cluster nodes.
 * Use the GKE auditor to detect GKE misconfigurations.
-* Use container-optimized operating systems when creating new container images, for better security.
+* Use container-optimised operating systems when creating new container images, for better security.
 * Build your container images from scratch (to avoid malicious code in preconfigured third-party images).
 * Scan your container images for vulnerabilities in libraries and binaries and update your images on a regular basis.
-* Use Google Binary Authorization to make sure you use only signed container images from trusted authorities.
+* Use Google Binary authorisation to make sure you use only signed container images from trusted authorities.
 * Use container threat detection to detect attacks against your container images in real time.